franmassimino/altocv/docs/brief.md

 **Solves the complete problem, not just a part:**
 - Other tools help with format OR content OR analysis
-- AltocV2 integrates everything into one coherent workflow
+- AltoCV integrates everything into one coherent workflow
 - Reduces from 4-5 tools to just one

 ---